 We have an all-weather hard surfaced tennis court – again, with a lovely view.
 You are welcome to borrow rackets and balls from the Information Room at any time (please just put them back again afterwards!) – or of course to bring your own if you prefer.

 Indoor and Outdoor Play

 Our playroom has a fantastic hand-painted mural, well equipped wendy house and a selection of big and small toys, table tennis and pool.
-Near the tennis court we also now have our ‘indoor beach’ – great if you experience some wet weather.
-This is a big sandy space with a net for volley or badminton and buckets and spades for the younger users too.
+Near the tennis court we also have our ‘indoor beach’ – great if you experience some wet weather.
+This is a big sandy space with a fantastic indoor playground: climbing wall, climbing frame, sand pulley system, sand digger, giant lego and a net for volley or badminton.

 Outside, we have a playground with a log climbing frame, swing, slide and ropes, a sandpit with mechanical systems for moving sand and water, huge basket swing, stepping logs, climbing wall and a Wendy House.
 Parents, sitting at the garden bench in the playground, can watch over youngsters and at the same time chat and enjoy the fantastic view.